tesselslate/resetti/README.md

   - Play an instance and reset all others
   - Play an instance
   - Lock an instance
-  - Instance stretching for better visibility
+  - Instance stretching, hiding, and preview freezing
-  - Mouse support for quicker resetting
+  - Mouse support
+  - Moving wall
+    - Define one or more "groups" of instances to interact with
+- Flexible keybind and "hook" system for running commands
 - Lock instances to specific cores (affinity) for performance
 - Supports 1.14+ (Atum required)
 - Run with or without WorldPreview